Interviews tagged "Civil/Government Service"

 • Oral History Interview with David Barton

 David P. Barton.
 Class of 1966.
 Oral history interview for the Dartmouth Vietnam Project.
 Barton describes growing up in Silver Spring, Maryland.
 Barton shares that he attended Dartmouth because his brother was a student when he applied.
 He describes being very interested in sports as a child and continued playing tennis as a student at Dartmouth.
 He also discusses his involvement in the Dartmouth Christian Union, Delta Upsilon fraternity, Cask and Gauntlet, and the foreign study abroad program in France his junior and senior years.
 He describes his involvement with anti-Vietnam War activism on campus with events such as film screenings and teach-ins.
 Barton describes a breakfast he shared with Malcolm X when he was living in Cutter Hall at Dartmouth.
 Barton discusses his experience as a teaching fellow at Philips Andover Academy and as a graduate student at John Hopkins School of Advanced International Studies.
 He explains how he became involved with the American Friends Service Committee where he and his wife were sent to Quảng Ngãi Province in Vietnam.
 Barton describes the relationships he had with the Vietnamese people during the war.
 He discusses how the CIA was torturing political prisoners near the rehabilitation center where he worked.
 Barton describes how he was called to testify before Lee [H.] Hamilton’s subcommittee in Congress about what he knew of the torture of the political prisoners in Vietnam.
-Barton explains his involvement in the House-Senate Joint Inquiry into the 9/11/2001, attacks and his relationship with democracy in the United States and U.S. foreign policy.
+Barton explains his involvement in the House-Senate Joint Inquiry into the 9/11/2001 attacks and his relationship with democracy in the United States and US foreign policy.